-With no code recognition algorithm enabled, the blocks were treated as totally different ones.
+With no code recognition algorithm enabled, the blocks were treated as totally different.

 The Structure Comparison algorithm detected identical parameters and treated the Render method as a renamed Paint method, highlighting the difference as a single modified block.

-The third example describes the use of Structure Comparison to associate methods with similar names.
+The third example describes how the Structure Comparison mode can associate methods with similar names while diffing source code.

-Just like in previous cases, when you compare source code using usual comparison algorithm, the blocks are considered absolutely different.
+Just like in previous cases, when you compare source code using the standard comparison algorithm, these blocks will end up highlighted as being completely different.

-Structure Comparison detected similar method names and handled the blocks as modified.
-This feature can be especially useful for mistype detection.
+Structure Comparison detected similar method names and handled the correspondent blocks as modified.
+This feature can be especially useful in detecting typos.

 Implementation of XML structure comparison has its own peculiarities and is covered in a separate article of our blog.